-Woodlands Retirement Community is a premier Continuing Care Retirement Community (CCRC) in Huntington, West Virginia for people 55 and over that sits atop 171 acres of spectacular property overlooking hilltops and valleys in the area.
-We are a community that offers peace of mind by catering to three defining areas of living.
-First, we encourage wellness through an active, independent lifestyle and the companionship of close friends.
-Second, we feature spacious cottages and apartments and provide services, events and special amenities to provide an unparalleled independent living experience.
-Finally, we provide every resident access to onsite assisted living and memory support, should health care services ever be required.
+Woodlands Retirement Community is a distinguished Continuing Care Retirement Community (CCRC) located in Huntington, West Virginia, catering to individuals aged 55 and above.
+It is situated on 171 acres of magnificent property, offering sweeping views of the surrounding hilltops and valleys.
+Our community is dedicated to providing peace of mind by focusing on three key aspects of living.
+Firstly, we promote wellness through an active, independent lifestyle and the companionship of close friends.
+Secondly, we offer spacious cottages and apartments and provide an array of services, events, and special amenities to create an unparalleled independent living experience.
+Finally, we ensure that every resident has access to onsite assisted living and memory support, should healthcare services ever be required.

-Woodlands has the distinction of being the region’s only LifeCare community.
-Residents who choose LifeCare have the security of knowing they will always be able to stay in their Woodlands home – near friends, old and new – even if their health care needs change and they outlive their financial resources.
-Learn more about the special benefits of LifeCare here.
+Woodlands holds the distinction of being the only LifeCare community in the region.
+Residents who choose LifeCare have the security of knowing they can always stay in their Woodlands home, close to both old and new friends, even if their healthcare needs change and they outlive their financial resources.
+Learn more about the unique benefits of LifeCare here.